Ballyporeen

 Ballyporeen is a village in County Tipperary, Ireland.
-The 2016 census recorded a village population of 318.
+Located on the R665 regional road, now bypassed, Ballyporeen was previously on the main route between Dublin and Cork.
+The 2022 census recorded a village population of 346, up from 318 as of the 2016 census.

 Location

-It lies in the Galtee-Vee Valley with the Galtee Mountains to the north and the Knockmealdowns to the south.
-The River Duag which is a tributary of the Suir runs through the village.
-It is located on the R665 regional road.
-The nearest large towns are Mitchelstown and Cahir, which are 12 km and 21 km respectively.

-The village is approximately 11 km from Junction 12 of the M8 Motorway.
+Ballyporeen lies in the Galtee-Vee Valley with the Galtee Mountains to the north and the Knockmealdowns to the south.
+The River Duag, which is a tributary of the Suir, runs through the village.
+It is located on the R665 regional road approximately 11 km and 15 km, respectively, from the larger towns of Mitchelstown and Cahir.
+The village is approximately 11 km from junction 12 of the M8 motorway.